Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## Funfacts
 - The MAC-GBD I used here came from another janky mod, so it was desoldered two times without that much precaution and soldered three times (one time in factory, two times by me on two different custom PCBs).
 My conclusion is that the MAC-GBD is rather sturdy.
-- The C10 "magic cap" is a well-worn subject of discussion among camera modders.
+- The C10 "magic cap" was a well-worn subject of discussion among camera modders on Discord.
 Its very minimal value is supposed to be 22 pF, but caps and design have tolerances...
 So better choose a capacity far enough from that minimal value.

 ## Acknowledgements
 - [Andreas Hahn](https://github.com/HerrZatacke) and [Mraulio](https://github.com/Mraulio) for helping me to complete this fork by extracting lacking steps from that information black hole that is Discord.
-- [2BitWizard](https://github.com/2BitWizard), original author, for bringing the project to fruition despite being insulted all along the process on Discord by a well known scumbag of the [Game Boy modding clique](https://youtu.be/ETxmCCsMoD0?si=nvNxrvqUxICQ9ymR), without any mod feeling "uncomfortable" with that.
+- [2BitWizard](https://github.com/2BitWizard), original author, for bringing the project to fruition despite being insulted all along the process on Discord by a well known scumbag of the [Game Boy modding clique](https://youtu.be/ETxmCCsMoD0?si=nvNxrvqUxICQ9ymR), without any moderator feeling "uncomfortable" with that.
 Thanks also for sending me some early prototypes for testing long before I found time to dive into the project.
 Go [here](https://disboard.org/fr/server/568464159050694666) to discuss with him directly.
 - [2BitToy](https://ko-fi.com/2bittoy/) for his great/neat camera mods.